krduffy/korean-headword-finder/README.md

 All of the models and source codes used in this project are used as-is and without modification.

+Both of the images in this README and all other `png` files in this repository were created using [matplotlib](https://github.com/matplotlib/matplotlib).

 ## License

 This project is licensed under an Apache 2.0 license.
 See [LICENSE](LICENSE) for details.